 They are formed from a mixture of water and silicon dioxide.
 Over a very long period of time, water flowing through through the ground picks up silica from sandstone and washes it into crevices and cracks in the rocks.
 The moisture then slowly evaporates leaving behind a deposit of silica, and as the cycle is repeated the opal slowly begins to form.
 It can also form over fossils locked into the rocks, creating vividly coloured gemstone depictions of long extinct creatures.

-One of the most famous opalised fossils in the world is in the National Opal Collection in Sydney, Australia, and is a 2.7 metres long pliosaur who has been nicknamed ‘Nessie’.
-There are also Boulder opals which form in fissures and cracks within ironstone boulders.
+One of the most famous opalised fossils in the world is in the National Opal Collection in Sydney, Australia.
+It's a 2.7 metres long pliosaur who has been nicknamed ‘Nessie’.
+There are also boulder opals which form in fissures and cracks within ironstone boulders.
 They are very colourful and have a natural layer of ironstone on the back.
 This layer of ironstone is left intact by the gem cutter as this layer is needed to be able to cut a decent size stone that exhibits all the delicate veins of colour.

 Value of Opals